Sutra Studies Guide

 - When disturbed by negative thoughts, opposite (positive) ones should be thought of.
 This is pratipaksa bhavana.

-- When negative thoughts or acts of such violence, etc. are done, caused to be done or even approved of–whether incited by greed, anger or infatuation–whether indulged in with mind, medium or extreme intensity, they are based on ignorance and bring certain pain.
+- When negative thoughts or acts of such violence, etc. are done, caused to be done or even approved of–whether incited by greed, anger or infatuation–whether indulged in with mild, medium or extreme intensity, they are based on ignorance and bring certain pain.
 Reflecting upon this is also pratipaksa bhavana.

 - In the presence of one firmly established in nonviolence, all hostilities cease.